-The C-PHY Generator operates using the highly versatile IntrospectESP Software environment.
+The C-PHY Generator operates using the highly versatile Pinetree software environment.
 This environment allows for automating receiver tests such as voltage sensitivity or wire-skew tolerance.
-The environment also includes MIPI pattern compiler tools that enable the generation of complete DSI or CSI packets such as those characteristic of color bars or active image frames.
+The environment also includes MIPI pattern compiler tools that enable the generation of complete DSI or CSI packets such as those characteristics of colour bars or active image frames.

 This document describes the electrical characteristics and key specifications of the C-PHY Generator.
-Please refer to IntrospectESP software documentation for additional operating instructions.
+Please refer to Pinetree documentation for additional operating instructions.